tamag0

 • project/<name> — and hierarchical subdomains like project/acme/backend

-When the conversation moves to another topic, the companion detects the shift and switches domain — bringing in that project's memory instead of mixing everything together.
+When the conversation moves to another topic, the companion detects the shift and switches the primary domain — focusing recall on that project while retaining relevant personal and general context instead of searching unrelated project partitions.

 Every memory has a visibility:

-• Company-wide — shared with every companion in the company.
-A decision recorded by the marketing companion is found by the engineering companion the next time the topic comes up, retrieved by meaning like any other memory.
+• Company-wide — explicitly shared with every companion in the company.
+A decision published by the marketing companion is found by the engineering companion the next time the topic comes up, retrieved like any other memory.

 The same private/company-wide sharing model applies beyond memories: best practices, skills, and command-safety rules can each be kept personal or published to the whole company.
-Onboarding a new companion means it starts with the company's accumulated knowledge and standards on day one, instead of from zero.
+Onboarding a new companion means it can start with the company's deliberately shared knowledge and standards on day one, instead of from zero.

 Context that survives everything